heristop/heristop.github.io/src/content/blog/2023-11-17-frontend-weekly-digest-46.md

 - 🤖 **[Dev News: GPT-4 Turbo, Chrome Talks Pretty, and Worlds Merge](https://thenewstack.io/dev-news-gpt-4-turbo-chrome-talks-pretty-and-worlds-merge/)**
   - Updates on GPT-4 Turbo, Chrome's new features, and more

-> Stay updated with the latest in frontend development.
-Follow the links for more detailed insights.
+> 💡 **Stay updated with the latest in frontend development.
+Follow the links for more detailed insights.**